Historic South End saw America’s first gold rush and Charlotte’s first railroad.

 You don’t even have to board the light rail to enjoy all the spectacles that the Charlotte Rail Trail has to offer.
 Check out the Rail Trail Symphony near New Bern Station, Edna’s Porch by Carson Station, the Magic Carpet Mural across the tracks from Atherton Market, and more along this 4.5-mile public trail.

 Pro tip: Walk this route to your next drinking or eating destination to spice up your travel time.

 The door in the parking lot should be unlocked during “regular” business hours to give the public access to tenants including photographers, painters, art consultants and other creative types.
 All of the walls along the three floors of studios are lined with art to look into, get lost into.

-BYOB and join an intimate cooking class with Chef Alyssa Gorelick.
+BYOB and join an intimate cooking class with Chef Alyssa Wilen.
 Classes range in skill level and topics have included game day favorites, harvest Italian and vegetarian tapas.
 The best part: After cooking, you get to sit down to your meal.

 Love to sing?
 There are four themed, private karaoke rooms you can rent at Seoul Food Meat Co.